snhobbs/vcdvcd/README.md

 # VCDVCD

-Python Verilog value change dump (VCD) parser.
+Python Verilog value change dump (VCD) parser library + a nifty VCD command line viewer.

 The format is defined by the Verilog standard, and can be generated with `$dumpvars`.